 For that reason, planning what you want to see in advance is key.
-So with that in mind, we’ve put together our favorite Prado Museum highlights to help you organize your visit.
+So with that in mind, we’ve put together our favorite Prado highlights to help you organize your visit.

 Don’t Miss: Las Meninas, The Surrender at Breda, The Triumph of Bacchus, Apollo at the Forge of Vulcan, Christ Crucified, Las Hilanderas.

-Key Work: Las Meninas is Velazquez at his most imperious.
+Key Work: By and large, Las Meninas is Velazquez at his most imperious.
 At first appearing to be a portrait of the Princess Margarita and her handmaidens, on closer inspection it reveals a complex scene involving Velazquez himself, the King and Queen, and a mirror.
-We won’t give away too much: working out for yourself what’s going on is part of what has fascinated visitors to the Prado for centuries!
+We won’t give away too much: working out for yourself what’s going on is undoubtedly part of what has fascinated visitors to the Prado for centuries!

 Francisco José de Goya y Lucientes came from a modest family in a tiny Aragonese village, but rose to become the most important Spanish artist of his generation before losing it all and living out his final years in exile.
 No other painter has so many works represented hereat the Prado.

 Don’t Miss: The Family of Charles IV, La Maja Desnuda and La Maja Vestida, The Second and Third of May 1808, The Black Paintings,

 For centuries, the territories that now make up Belgium and the Netherlands were part of the Spanish Hapsburg Empire.
 For that reason, the Prado has one of the world’s finest collections of Flemish art.

 Don’t Miss: Hieronymus Bosch – The Garden of Earthly Delights; Rogier van der Weyden – The Descent from the Cross; Peter Paul Rubens – The Birth of the Milky Way and The Three Graces; Rembrandt – Artemisia.